reginaflores/florr422_sims2014/12_Final_Project_microMACROFinal/README.md

 ###Technical Notes

+**NOTE:**

-NOTE: Each time you change a parameter in the GUI you have to press spacebar to update the system.
+Each time you change a parameter in the GUI you have to press spacebar to update the system.

-Addons:
+**Addons:**

 1) ofxUI -  GUI is made to demonstrate how changing parameters can change the behavior of the system.

 2) ofxPostProssesing - playing with other visual effects

+**Particle Class:**

+The crux of this project lies in the creation of a particle class that exhibits a number of behaviors:

+-The particles are given random positions and are bounded by a 3D box width, height and depth.

+-Each particle is given a velocity.

+-A noise array was created and mapped to velocity.

+-A position array was created and used to create "strings" using an ofCurveVertex  (more fancy version of a line)

 ###Documentation